cca/libraries_wagtail/docs/readme.md

 - Upgrade blocking dependencies (e.g. Django, Python itself) in [pyproject.toml](../pyproject.toml), then run `uv lock` to update the lockfile
   - It's best to pin dependencies to a specific version, e.g. `"Django==3.2.8"` rather than `"Django>=3.2.8"`
   - Major Django updates can require database migrations, too
-- If there were significant dependency changes, do a full test/release cycle _at least_ on the staging instance
+- If there were significant dependency changes, do a full test/release cycle
 - Make Wagtail changes, e.g. editing module paths or fixing deprecation warnings
 - Update Wagtail in the same manner as above (edit pyproject, `uv lock`)
 - Run `migrate` on the app pod (using [libraries k8s aliases](https://github.com/cca/libraries-k8s)):